lothelanor/actib/README.md

 `python SentSeg.py <my_text.txt>`

+## Querying POS-tagged files

+POS-tagged files can be queried with the dedicated queryPOS.py script, which allows for queries for 1-5 POS sequences as well as wildcards (using \*).

+`python queryPOS.py <my_folder>`

+It produces an output folder with one text file listing all exact matches as well as matches in context for each input text.
+Total number of hits per file and for the entire folder are also calculated.

 ## Available Corpora

 The current version of the Annotated Corpus of Classical Tibetan (ACTIB) can be found on [Zenodo](https://zenodo.org/record/3951503#.Yh5VWsanxqs).